Accessibility

 Title II: Americans with Disabilities Act

 People with disabilities are entitled to equal opportunity to access City of Seattle services.
-To request ADA accommodations for a City service or to file a disability- based discrimination complaint, please contact the Citywide ADA Coordinator.
+To request ADA accommodations for a City service, please contact the City’s ADA Coordinator, [email protected].
+To file a disability-based discrimination complaint, please visit the City of Seattle’s ADA Grievance Procedure website:

 206-684-2489 / TTY: 7-1-1

-The Americans with Disabilities Act, a federal law since 1988, protects the interests of the disabled community, including those with physical, mental and temporary disabilities (i.e. broken leg with crutches).
+The Seattle Center Monorail is compliant with the Americans with Disabilities Act, a federal law since 1990, which protects the interests of the disabled community, including those with physical, mental and temporary disabilities (i.e. broken leg with crutches).
 Disabilities can also be defined as impaired physical & mental symptoms as a result of alcohol or drug dependency.
-Seattle Center Monorail is ADA compliant in regards to federal regulations, based on our discount fare category for disabled & Medicare card holders.
-ID cards are issued by King County Metro locally and by Social Security Administration/Medicare at the Federal level.

 SERVICE ANIMALS